quantumlib/Cirq/docs/tutorial.md

 See the [conceptual documentation](circuits.md) for more details on these classes.
-Because the problem we have defined as a natural structure on a grid, we will use Cirq's built in `GridQubit`s as our qubits.
+Because the problem we have defined has a natural structure on a grid, we will use Cirq's built in `GridQubit`s as our qubits.
 We will demonstrate some of how this works in an interactive python environment, the following code can